lupyuen/lupyuen.github.io/src/ci.md

 # Self-Hosted Runners

-We experiment with __Self-Hosted Runners__ to understand what's happens inside NuttX Continous Integration.
+We experiment with __Self-Hosted Runners__ to understand what happens inside NuttX Continous Integration.
 We run them on two computers...

 - __Older PC__ on Ubuntu x64 (Intel i7, 3.7 GHz)